asantanacu/adsstore/README.md

     'password'   => 'secret'
 ];

 #import database schema
-In the main folder of the project "adsstore", run follow command php adsstore database --file=database.sql
+Go to the main folder of the project "adsstore" and run follow command
+php adsstore database --file=database.sql

 #seed with fake data
-In the main folder of the project "adsstore", run follow command php adsstore seed --fake
+Go to the main folder of the project "adsstore" and run follow command
+php adsstore seed --fake